ibexa/documentation-developer/docs/commerce/checkout/checkout.md

 In a course of a multi-step process, it collects necessary transaction data, such as billing and shipping addresses, and payment and shipping information.

-From the front-end perspective, it is a reusable component that provides access to the workflow and allows buyers to place an order for cart items.
+From the front-end perspective, it's a reusable component that provides access to the workflow and allows buyers to place an order for cart items.

 ![Address selection stage](checkout.png "Checkout stages")